• Skip to primary navigation

 Saying Goodbye to My Brother

-My brother, Mike, passed away last week.
+(from Instagram, August 20, 2023) My brother, Mike, passed away last week.
 I thought maybe I wouldn’t share this news on Instagram because I like to keep things light around here.

 Yeah, I know.
 Death doesn’t work like that.

-Even though I’ve only been without my brother for a week, it’s clear that his loss is going to affect me, our family, and Mike’s friends in ways we can’t even imagine.
+Even though I’ve only been without my brother for a week, it’s clear his loss is going to affect me, our family, and Mike’s friends in ways we can’t even imagine.
 Given how painful it’s been so far (those initial waves of grief that bring you to your knees and the deep sadness Albert György portrayed in his statue, Melancolie, where you can’t even lift your head and are staring at the empty hole that suddenly appeared inside you), I understand my desire to put up a “No Trespassing” sign for grief on IG and wherever else I can.
 But there’s no way I’ll be able to keep this loss separate from anything in my life.
 And, honestly, why would I want to?
 Mike’s very existence shaped who I am and his death will, too.

 Mike always reminded me that the best way to honor those no longer with us is to live our lives to the fullest.
 The distance between that wonderful belief of his and the Melancolie bench where I’m sitting feels pretty far right now.
 But I can do what I can.
 Before Mike died, we’d accepted a neighbor’s invitation for a dinner and drinks party.
 I wasn’t sure what the “right” thing to do was, but I decided to go.
 Partly because I knew our hostess had lost her husband recently and she’d understand if I couldn’t make small talk and had to excuse myself.

 I’m so glad we went because our neighbor shared that when her husband died, she made him a promise to do something she enjoyed every day, no matter how small.
-She had Jimmy Buffet playing over the speakers and I told her that Mike and I shared a love of the sun and water and Jimmy Buffett.
+She had Jimmy Buffet playing over the outdoor speakers and I told her that Mike and I shared a love of the sun and water and Jimmy Buffett.
 So we stood basking in the warmth of the setting sun, with laughter and cheerful conversation surrounding us, and raised our glasses in a toast to her husband and my brother.

 Speaking of Jimmy Buffett, if Tim and I ever get a boat, we plan to name it the “Tin Cup Chalice.”
-I always imagined listening to the song with my brother as we sailed around the Caribbean: “I wanna be there / Want to go back down and lie beside the sea there / With a tin cup for a chalice, fill it up with good red wine / And I’m a chewin’ on a honeysuckle vine.”
+I always imagined listening to the song on the boat with my brother as we sailed around the Caribbean: “I wanna be there / Want to go back down and lie beside the sea there / With a tin cup for a chalice, fill it up with good red wine / And I’m a chewin’ on a honeysuckle vine.”
 Michael was incredibly creative and one of his most popular projects was the shark fin jacket he made for a Buffett concert back in the day.

 From an Instagram post a week or so after Michael died: A friend shared this poem about losing a brother and I filed it away for some day because I’m still in the “looking-for-a-loophole” stage and nowhere near the acceptance stage.
 But…yesterday I took the girls to Six Flags because we’re trying to make the most of every minute we can before Lily moves into her dorm.
 And while I was 24 stories high in the air on the Wonder Woman “Lasso of Truth” ride, spinning in wide circles with the warmth of the sun on my face and the wind in my hair, I felt that grip Marie Howe describes of a “cherishing so deep” it left me speechless.
 “I am living.
 I remember you.”